bigmoostache/pipelines_standalone/src/prompt.md

 ====================== NEW DOCUMENT ============================

-# Reference 3
+# Reference 5
->> To cite this article, the "informationid" in the referencement is: 3
+>> To cite this article, the "information_id" in the referencement is: information_id = 5
 >> Context for this document: {
   "title": "Arthroscopic Latarjet Versus Arthroscopic Free Bone Block Procedures for Anterior Shoulder Instability: A Proportional Meta-analysis Comparing Recurrence, Complication, and Reoperation Rates", "reference": "Cozzolino, A., de Giovanni, R., Malfi, P., Bernasconi, A., Scarpa, S., Smeraglia, F., Russo, R., & Mariconda, M. (2024).
 Arthroscopic Latarjet Vs Arthroscopic Free Bone Block Procedures for Anterior Shoulder Instability: A Meta-analysis.
 The American Journal of Sports Medicine, 52(7), 1865-1876. https://doi.org/10.1177/03635465231188530",